NikitaRabade/BBQ-Static-Website/README.md

 - **Styling**: Bootstrap 5

 ## 🤝 Contributing
 We welcome contributions!
-If you find any issues or have feature requests, please open an [issue](https://github.com/your-username/grillmaster/issues).
+If you find any issues or have feature requests, please open an [issue](https://github.com/NikitaRabade/BBQ-Static-Website/issues).

 ## 📄 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## 📧 Contact Information
-For inquiries or support, feel free to contact us at your-email@example.com.

 ## 🐞 Issues and Bug Reporting
-If you encounter any issues or bugs, please report them [here](https://github.com/your-username/grillmaster/issues).
+If you encounter any issues or bugs, please report them [here](https://github.com/NikitaRabade/BBQ-Static-Website/issues).